-On November 20, 2008, the Company consummated a private placement of 2,500,000 shares of its common stock to one investors for an aggregate purchase price of \$1,000,000.
+On November 19, 2009, the Company consummated a private placement of 230,555 shares of its common stock to two investors for an aggregate purchase price of \$39,111.
 The shares of common stock were sold to non-US Persons in reliance on the exemptions from the registration requirements of the Securities Act provided by the provisions of Regulation S as promulgated under the Securities Act.
-Proceeds from the offering are used for general corporate expenses.
+Proceeds from the offering were used to finance in 4 limited's development of iGlue and for general corporate expenses.